 Step 2: Now touch the pre-heated tip of the solder to the OTHER side of the component lead (away from the iron).
 So, you have the solder, then the component lead in the middle, and then the iron on the other side.
 It should only take a few seconds for the solder to flow.
 It’s very important that the iron is clean and hot and that you’re heating both the pad and the lead at the same time.

 Step 3: As soon as the solder flows and you have a nice plump little mound of solder, pull away the solder wire first and then the iron.
-If you pull away the iron first, the solder will instantly cool and weld the solder wire to your solder point.
+If you pull the iron away first, the solder will instantly cool and stick the solder wire to your solder point.
 Not good.
 Doing this 1-2 step without getting it backwards is main part of learning the dance.
 If you do solder the wire to the lead, no biggie, just heat it again, remove the wire, and start over.

 And that’s basically it!
 Let’s also look at a few other important aspects of prepping and finishing your weld.